williamjameshandley/vimteractive/README.rst

 cursor over the first line of ``vimteractive_test.py``, and press ``CTRL-S``.
 You should see this line now appear in the first prompt of the preview window.
 Do the same with the second and fourth lines.
-At the fourth line, you should see a figure appear once it’s constructed with ``plt.subplots()``.
+At the fourth line, you should see a figure appear once it's constructed with ``plt.subplots()``.
 Continue by sending lines to the interpreter.
 You can send multiple lines by doing a visual selection and pressing ``CTRL-S``.